nopara73/LongevitySpecificTraining/README.md

 #### Anecdotal Approach

 It worked for me therefore it'll work for you.
 According to the Dreyfus model, monkey see - monkey do is an excellent way of skill acquisition for a beginner, but for us, professionals, it's less so.
 Scientific studies trump your personal experience.
+We must however diferrentiate between whose personal experience is it: yours or mine?
+My personal experience has a higher value for me, than yours.
+Often my personal experience even trumps scientific studies when it comes to applying the knowledge to my own body.
+For the purposes of this document however, anecdotes are allowed only as illustrations and never as arguments.

 ![image](https://github.com/user-attachments/assets/5c9ed9a0-525a-4d00-bfb5-cacc0d93a33e)